What You Need To Know About Your Rehearsal Dinner

 Kick off your Northern California wedding festivities in style with a beautiful rehearsal dinner.
 If you have a ceremony rehearsal, then having dinner afterward makes perfect sense.
 But even if you don’t have a rehearsal, having a rehearsal dinner is a great way to get in the spirit of the weekend and mingle with your guests.
 Here’s what you need to know as you get ready for the rehearsal dinner.
+The Hosts

 The groom’s parents host the rehearsal dinner, which means they pay for it.
 While this is still common, there is more flexibility nowadays.
 The couple, the bride’s parents, or a friend or relative can take the lead for this particular event.
 Allow the hosts to take charge of planning the dinner as much as possible.
 You as a couple should have input on the overall feel, but let the hosts be the creative directors.